 No need to do laps…just play in the water, any stroke or combination of moves that feels good, watching clouds and flowers mirror in ripples across the surface along with endless random mental reflections.

 This is when answers to lingering questions bubble up from my deep…how to dance within certain tricky social circumstances, a better way to phrase that sentence in my writing, a thank you note to send, wishes, intuitions about future stages of my life… Unscheduled, unstructured moments are when I receive what I can only describe as signals.
-As if my being needed an opening in the my chatter with the world to synthesize and report back, the way information sometimes comes in dreams…
+As if my being needed an opening in my chatter with the world to synthesize and report back, the way information sometimes comes in dreams…

 To be continued